WANdisco/wandisco-documentation-ldm/docs/configure-smtp.md

 3. Provide the necessary details in the empty form.
 4. Click Save.

+Once your SMTP server is ready, you can [configure email notifications in the UI](./configuration-ui.md).

 ### Configure an SMTP server through the CLI

 Use the following command to set up an SMTP server through the CLI: